jcannon04/jcannon04.github.io/102/class03/README.md

 **Centralized Version Control** (CVCS)

 Centralized Version Control Systems allowed collaboration by storing the files on a single server and allowing everyone on the same project to see others work.
 They also allowed administrators to divy up the work more efficiently.
-An improvement from a single database for each indivudual.
+An improvement from a single database for each individual.
 Uses a central server instead of a collection of local databases

 **Distributed Version Control** (DVCS)

 Addresses the major issue with a CVS.
-All the files for a project on a server creates a single point of failure and can result in catostropic loss of data.
+All the files for a project on a server creates a single point of failure and can result in catastrophic loss of data.
 DVCS creates back ups mirrors of the project repositories to reduce the chance of loosing data.
 Also having mirrored repositories allows for multiple individuals with different workflows to work on the same project.

 ## What is Git?